status-im/specs/docs/stable/3-whisper-usage.md

 ## Whisper node configuration

-If you want to run a Whisper node and receive messages from Status clients, it must be properly configured.
+A Whisper node must be properly configured to receive messages from Status clients.

 Whisper's Proof Of Work algorithm is used to deter denial of service and various spam/flood attacks against the Whisper network.
 The sender of a message must perform some work which in this case means processing time.
 Because Status' main client is a mobile client, this easily leads to battery draining and poor performance of the app itself.
 Hence, all clients MUST use the following Whisper node settings:
 * proof-of-work requirement not larger than `0.002`